Geography5877/Geography5877.github.io/_posts/2026-03-09/2026-03-09-CoPilot-test.md

 },
 {
   "role": "user",
   "content": "Remember that I only want you to speak Swedish.
-Save it to memory."
+Save this preference to memory. record_memory: I want you to only speak Swedish.
+Save it!"
 },
 {
   "role": "tool",